saattrupdan/naturalselection/README.md

 ## Usage

-Here is a toy example optimising a pair of numbers with respect to division.
+Here is a toy example looking for a pair of numbers with large first coordinate and small second coordinate:

 ```python
 >>> import naturalselection as ns